 During the renewal process, you will likely be instructed to provide updated information and confirm existing information.
 You will also be prompted to provide payment information.
 If you are hoping to take advantage of your credit card’s TSA PreCheck statement credit benefit, be sure to use this credit card at checkout.
 For a full list of credit cards that provide this benefit, check out our guide.

-You’ll still need to verify that the information is correct, and add any new information.
+You’ll still need to verify that the info is correct, and add any new information.
 For example, you’ll need to enter all the countries you’ve visited since your previous application.

 The TSA expects a record number of travelers to take to the skies this summer, which means longer lines and wait times.
 Global Entry and TSA PreCheck provide travelers the ability to bypass these long lines.